AMD-AGI/ReasonLite/README.md

 ### Filtering and converting to training format

-**Omit incorrect solutions, and convert correct records to training-ready format.** You will need to specify the path to judged data
+**Omit incorrect solutions, and convert correct records to training-ready format.** You will need to specify the path to judged data, currently only support gpt-oss generated data.

 ```
 python3 utils/saving_to_training_format.py -d path/to/judged/data.jsonl